outofmbufs/pidcontrol/README.md

 Bashing `u` this early in the sequence is unlikely to be useful, but later in the sequence (i.e, in a `PH_compute_u` handler) `u` could be usefully modified.

-Given this hook point, here is a better way to implement "setpoint as a percent" ... this modifier sets the `e` value, which is normally computed as:
+Given this hook point, here is a better way to implement "setpoint as a percent"that was shown with `PIDHookSetpointChange`.
+This modifier sets the `e` value, which is normally computed as:

     e = setpoint - pv